dfelinto/blender-manual/manual/modeling/geometry_nodes/attribute/attribute_separate_xyz.rst

 ==========

 Type
-   Attribute
-      The input is a text field that expects an attribute name.
+   :Attribute: The input is a text field that expects an attribute name.
-   Vector
-      The input is a vector of three float numbers.
+   :Vector: The input is a vector of three float numbers.

 Output